Fujian: Name

+Fujian is historically rendered in postal romanization and Wade-Giles as Fukien or Fuchien for much of the 20th century.
+The name of this province adopted its current pinyin name of "Fujian" in 1958 by the PRC authorities; after the United States government normalized relations with the PRC in 1979, the International Organization for Standardization adopted pinyin in 1982, followed by the United Nations in 1986 with several Western media outlets (such as the Associated Press) adopted pinyin as the years went by.
+The Government of the Republic of China on Taiwan (who adopted pinyin in 2009) continues to use the older transliterations of Fujian for its own province.

 History

 Prehistoric Fujian

 Recent archaeological discoveries in 2011 demonstrate that Fujian had entered the Neolithic Age by the middle of the 6th millennium BC.
 From the Keqiutou site (7450–5590 BP), an early Neolithic site in Pingtan Island located about 70 km southeast of Fuzhou, numerous tools made of stones, shells, bones, jades, and ceramics (including wheel-made ceramics) have been unearthed, together with spinning wheels, which is definitive evidence of weaving.

 The Tanshishan (曇石山) site (5500–4000 BP) in suburban Fuzhou spans the Neolithic and Chalcolithic Age where semi-underground circular buildings were found in the lower level.
 The Huangtulun (黃土崙) site (c.
 1325 BC), also in suburban Fuzhou, was of the Bronze Age in character.

 Tianlong Jiao (2013) notes that the Neolithic appeared on the coast of Fujian around 6,000 B.P.
 During the Neolithic, the coast of Fujian had a low population density, with the population depending on mostly on fishing and hunting, along with limited agriculture.

 There were four major Neolithic cultures in coastal Fujian, with the earliest Neolithic cultures originating from the north in coastal Zhejiang.